We're updating our terminology in Jira

 The value of the attribute with the same name as the placeholder.
 This will render the attribute in the form that is stored. e.g. if the attribute is an object reference this will be the id of the object that is referenced.

-The placeholders used by the AQL are always the value to the right-hand side of the configuration and the placeholders are replaced by values from the current object but the AQLis referencing attributes from the target object type.
+The placeholders in the AQL are always the values on the right-hand side of the configuration.
+These placeholders are replaced by values from the current object, while the AQL references attributes from the target object type.

-Placeholders cannot be used in the Filter Scope (AQL) field in the Assets Objects Field Configuration screen.
+Placeholders cannot be used in the Filter scope (AQL) field in the Objects field configuration screen.

 Still need help?